What is Related Party Transactions?

 - Related parties may enter into transactions that unrelated parties may not.

-- An entity can have losses from related party transactions if major ownership of the entity is not held by family relatives.
+- An entity can have losses from such transactions if family relatives do not hold significant ownership of the entity.

-- Management can suppress related party transactions and can have gained.
+- Management can suppress such transactions and may gain in doing so.

-- This should be disclosed separately in Financial Statements for better representation otherwise financial statements will provide an untrue and unfair view.
+- It should be disclosed separately in Financial Statements for better representation; otherwise, financial statements will provide an untrue and unfair view.

-- A related party transaction could have an adverse effect on the Statement of profit or loss and financial position of an entity.
+- These transactions could have an adverse effect on the Statement of profit or loss and financial position of an entity.

 - Private benefits of control are values enjoyed exclusively by the party in control, which is not shared among all the shareholders in the proportion of the shares owned.

-- Management could not be able to control some related party transactions where parties have strong control (More than 50%) on the board.
+- Management could not be able to control some related party transactions where parties have substatial control (More than 50%) on the board.

 - These are driven by shared benefits only.